- Officials: Lanza killed 26 people at a school and his mother before he was found dead

 His former bus driver, Marsha Moskowitz, told CNN affiliate WABC that he was "a nice kid, very polite" like his brother.

 "It's a shock to even know (the family)," she said.
 "You can't understand what happened."

 A relative told investigators that Lanza had a form of autism, according to a law enforcement official, who spoke under condition of anonymity due to the sensitive nature of the investigation.

-But a national autism committee cautioned against speculating about a link between autism and violence.
+But a national autism committee cautioned against speculating about any link between autism and violence.

-"I don't know who would do anything like this," the ex-classmate said, before walking away distraught.
+"I don't know who would do anything like this," the classmate said, before walking away distraught.
 "This is unspeakable."

-"Our family is grieving along with all those who have been affected by this enormous tragedy," Peter Lanza said.
+"Our family is grieving along with all those who have been affected by this enormous tragedy," he said.
 "No words can truly express how heartbroken we are.
 We are in a state of disbelief and trying to find whatever answers we can."